Includes: Roundtrip Airfare, Hotel, Tours, Transfers and More!

 Day 5 – Cape Cod to Boston and Embarkation

-After breakfast, check out of the hotel and transfer to the port in Boston where you will board the Celebrity Summit for a 12-night roundtrip cruise to Canada and New England.
+After breakfast, check out of the hotel and transfer to the port in Boston for embarkation.
+Along the way, we will stop at an active cranberry bog farm for a tour.
+The local guide will show you an existing bog and the expert farmers will discuss the stages of the cranberry growing process and the two methods of harvesting.
+This afternoon board the Celebrity Summit for a 12-night roundtrip cruise to Canada and New England.
 (B)

 Day 6–10 – Cruising onboard the Celebrity Summit (see below for cruise highlights)